History of space in Africa: Earth observation, remote sensing and communications activities

 In the 1960s, Kenya had also expressed an interest in establishing centres with a focus on Earth Observation and remote sensing.
 Eventually, in 1975, the first Regional Center for Services in Surveying, Mapping and Remote Sensing (RCSSMRS) was formed as an intergovernmental organisation by five founding member states: Kenya, Uganda, Somalia, Tanzania and Malawi.
 The centre was later renamed to the Regional Centre for Mapping and Resource Development and is located the Kenyan capital city of Nairobi.
 It has since grown to accommodate 20 African member states from Eastern and Southern Africa.
 The RCMRD, together with the Department of Resource Surveys and Remote Sensing (DRSRS) and Survey of Kenya coordinate and manage the application of remote sensing technology in resource surveys in the country.
-In the early 1970’s, in a collaboration with the British and American Military survey teams, Kenya began experimenting with geodetic positioning using Doppler Satellites.
+In the early 1970s, in a collaboration with the British and American Military survey teams, Kenya began experimenting with geodetic positioning using Doppler Satellites.
 After some successful experiments, Kenya, in conjunction with the African Doppler Surveys (ADOS) project, acquired some Doppler satellite receivers and conducted limited Doppler satellite positioning surveys, with the goal of producing a common geodetic control framework for the African Continent.
 The project was coordinated by the RCSSMRS in Nairobi, between 1981 and 1986, and was sponsored by the International Association of Geodesy (IAG).
 Doppler Satellite Positioning has since been replaced by the Global Positioning System (GPS).
-Kenya has also been active in the field of Meteorology, i.e. utilising data from meteorological satellites for weather and climate monitoring, since the mid 1970s.
-This was initially done through Automatic Picture Transmission (APT) equipment, which receives the Earth’s cloud images from the polar orbiting American National Ocean and Atmospheric Administration (NOAA) Satellite.
+Kenya has also been active in the field of Meteorology, i.e. utilising data from meteorological satellites for weather and climate monitoring, since the mid-1970s.
+This was initially done through Automatic Picture Transmission (APT) equipment, which receives the Earth's cloud images from the polar orbiting American National Ocean and Atmospheric Administration (NOAA) Satellite.
 Since then, high-resolution imaging technologies have significantly advanced the quality of cloud imagery and other environmental data received from these satellites and has resulted in more accurate weather forecasts and has advanced the field of climate modelling.

 With regards to space communications in Kenya, satellite radio communications began in 1970 with the commissioning of Longonot I INTELSAT satellite Earth station.
 Later, in 1980, Longonot II was added to provide a global communications network.
 These two ground stations provided mixed analogue and digital international public communications services for telephony, telegraphy, telex, facsimile, data transmission and occasional television and radio programmes and served three East African countries, namely: Kenya, Uganda and Tanzania.
 The technology at the centre has since become obsolete and the station has been abandoned.
 However, there is potential to revive the station and convert the defunct antennae into a radio telescope to support the SKA project.